Suspect arrested in 1986 death of Tacoma girl, police say

 - Mayor Durkan not satisfied with Seattle head-tax plan, still at work on deal

 Several sightings of Bastian were reported around Point Defiance Park as late as 6 p.m., but she never returned home.
 Her body was found in the park on Aug.
-28.
+28. She had been strangled.

+For decades, authorities believed Bastian was killed by the same person responsible for the death of Michella Welch, 12, a Tacoma girl who disappeared from Puget Park on March 26, 1986.
+Her body was found hours later.

+However, two years ago police announced they no longer believed the same man killed the two girls, according to The News Tribune.

 The announcement comes the same day authorities in Grays Harbor County plan to hold a news conference to make a “major announcement” in the 2009 disappearance of 10-year-old Lindsey Baum.